NathanJPlummer/VirtuAudNoggin-3D/README.md

 If you're looking for some clever application or anything even remotely useful, move on.
 This is nothing but a stream of conciousness concept right now.

 I'm currently enrolled in a JavaScript programming class.
 I'm a programming begginer.
 This project is WAY out of my current abilities.
-I'm sharing my ideas in case someone with better skills (pretty much anyone) has some ideas, but for now, this is nothing more than a side project I can use to learn building applications.
+I'm sharing my ideas in case someone with better skills (pretty much anyone) has some insights, but for now, this is nothing more than a side project I can use to learn building applications.

-For now, this space will be used for nothing more than jotting down my thoughts and frustrations.
+FThere is currently no code here: for the time being this space will be used for nothing more than jotting down my thoughts and frustrations.

 ___
 ##What VirtuAudNoggin 3D is for
 ___

 I have  an above average, 7.1 speaker system at home.
-I'm a surround sound aficianado and will only buy the version of a film that has the most high quality soundtrack (Right now this means Blu Ray).
+I'm a surround sound aficianado and will only buy the version of a film that has the highest quality soundtrack (right now this means Blu Ray).

 If I'm on the go, OR it's late at night, I'm using headphones.
 This could mean a labtop or my android phone.
 What I'd like is to use an HRTF filter to create a "Virtual" sound environment.